xebialabs-community/xld-deployed-artifact-steps-plugin/README.md

 # Installation #

-Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
+* Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
-Add this line to the log configuration
+* To improve performances,  Add this line to the log configuration conf/logback.xml

 ```
 <logger name="com.xebialabs.overthere.ssh.SshSftpFile" level="error" />
 ```

+# Out-of-box Usage #

+If you want to quickly test the plugins, there is a new deployable type `file.LargeFolder' that targets a remote host.
+It is using the new steps.

-# Usage #
+# Custom Usage #

 synthetic.xml file.